José Henrique Lamensdorf

 11. What is an Apostille?
 Consular legalization?
 Notarization?

 If you are having Brazilian documents sworn-translated from Portuguese for official use in a Hague-Convention-signatory country, check with the destination agency overseas whether an Apostille is required on the document, and/or on the sworn translation itself.
-In case it is, you should get it done by a "Cartório" in Brazil.
+If it is, you can get it done by a Cartório in Brazil.

 12. I have a document issued in Portugal (or any other Portuguese-speaking country).
 Does it need a sworn translation to be acceptable in Brazil?

-The technically correct answer would be "no".
+The technically correct answer is "no".
 First, the Brazilian Federal Constitution, in Art.
 13th says that "The Portuguese language is the official tongue of the Federal Republic of Brazil".
 It doesn't leave room for regional variations of our language.